 Cushing Syndrome Canine Treatments

-Even if the tumor has not spread to other organs, it is quite possible as well that it can recur so again, mediation of the condition with medication is still a relatively expedient option as well as being more cost effective.
-It's always best to consider the age of your dog also and if the risks of surgery outweigh any potential benefits, medication options would always be better and less stressful to your pet.
+Even if the tumor has not spread to other organs, it is quite possible as well that it can recur so again, mediation of the condition with medication is still a relatively expedient option as well as being more cost-effective.
+It's always best to consider the age of your dog also, and if the risks of surgery outweigh any potential benefits, medication options would always be better and less stressful for your pet.

 The most common drug is trilostane (Vetoryl).
 Mitotane (Lysodren) is an older drug that vets do not use as much.
 It causes many side effects, but it may cost less.

 Vetoryl was approved by the FDA in 2008.
 It is the only drug approved to treat both kinds of Cushing's in dogs, pituitary and adrenal-dependent.
 It works by stopping the production of cortisol in the adrenal glands.
 It should not be given to a dog that is nursing, has liver or kidney disease, or is being treated for heart disease of some type.

 The drug can have side effects of lethargy, diarrhea, vomiting, and lack of appetite.
 As with any drug, it can have serious and lethal side effects such as total collapse, severe dehydration or depletion of electrolytes, bloody diarrhea, and other fatal consequences.